Navneet7k/AgroDocRevamp/README.md

 different patterns.
 So we need to have a model that has similar geographical conditions as this farmer.
 Training a model with a large number of image samples within this geographical condition  will definitely increase the accuracy of plant disease detection.

+# Google's Help :

+For this project, we will need huge datasets to build a model that is trustworthy.
+So the only way to do that will be to ask for contributions in the form of datasets/code.
+It is almost impractical to build such a model without a community help.
+I would like to get google's help in getting this project noticeable

 # App Screens/Flow :

 ![Alt text](https://github.com/Navneet7k/AgroDocRevamp/blob/master/mockups/Screenshot%202019-10-27%20at%206.42.40%20PM.png?raw=true "Title")